Blog Post Mainframe Modernization: Automation Makes it Possible

 Step 1: Move legacy jobs to the UAC

-This step includes the rearrangement of the mainframe scheduler definitions and conversion of the corresponding job control.
+This step includes rearranging the mainframe scheduler definitions and converting the corresponding job control.
 This process is done while the legacy WLA or job scheduler continues to operate.

 • During this step, the original mainframe scheduler (WLA or job scheduler) information, the corresponding processes, and the resulting dependencies are converted to the UAC.

 • The information is then enriched and supplemented with the existing job control language (JCL), used in the z/OS physical mainframe.
-Not only is the JCL brought into a format that the UAC understands, but all scheduler-relevant information, originally from TWS/IWS, is extracted and used to enhance the schedule definitions that have been re-created.
+Not only is the JCL brought into a format that the UAC understands, but all scheduler-relevant information is extracted and used to enhance the schedule definitions that have been re-created.

-For the insurance company mentioned above, we used the Stonebranch XCT (Xpress Conversion Tool) to move their jobs from the TWS/IWS scheduler to the UAC.
-The XCT is a proprietary automated job conversion tool, which transforms jobs run in most other job scheduling or workload automation tools into jobs that run on the UAC.
+For the insurance company mentioned above, we used the Stonebranch XCT (Xpress Conversion Tool) to move their jobs from the legacy scheduler to the UAC.
+The XCT is a proprietary automated job conversion tool.
+It transforms jobs run in most other job scheduling or workload automation tools into jobs that run on the UAC.
 Want to learn more?
 Watch this short demo about converting Cron jobs or Windows tasks to the UAC.

-Using the UAC as a centralized scheduler, any jobs you’d like to continue running on the physical mainframe can be controlled alongside the jobs on the new emulated mainframe.
+Using the UAC as a centralized scheduler, any jobs you'd like to continue running on the physical mainframe can be controlled alongside the jobs on the new environments.

-• Mark jobs set to migrate from the physical to the emulated mainframe.
+• Mark jobs that will span across a hybrid landscape.
 All jobs that will be used to schedule applications in the future server landscape need to be tagged in the UAC database.
 During this process, all jobs in the job control library will move from the mainframe job control library to the UAC script library.
 The UAC script library offers additional version management and audit control.

-• Mark jobs that will continue running on the physical mainframe.
-Jobs not tagged for migration to run on the emulated mainframe will continue to execute on the physical mainframe using the original job control library.
-Only, the UAC serves as the central scheduler for both environments, eliminating the need to use the legacy (WLA or job scheduler) solution.
+• Mark jobs that will remain running on the mainframe.
+The UAC is the central scheduler for both environments, eliminating the need to use the legacy (WLA or job scheduler) solution.

-Step 3: Switch job execution — mainframe to emulated mainframe-on-the-server
+Step 3: Switch job execution to the SOAP

-Of course, all jobs cannot be migrated from the physical mainframe to the emulated mainframe.
-This customer chose to run both in tandem, allowing them to simultaneously develop new jobs that are being created in the UAC to automate cloud and containerized environments, outside of the scope of the mainframe.
+This customer chose to run their mainframe and other containerized environments in tandem.
+This approach allowed them to simultaneously develop new jobs in the UAC to automate cloud and containerized environments outside the scope of the mainframe.

 Learn More